GetPageSpeed/nginx-extras-docs/docs/guides/cpanel-cache-purge.md

 ---

-## Step 5: Add Wildcard Purge Fix
+### Step 5: Add Wildcard Purge Fix

 Due to NGINX's `Vary: Accept-Encoding` header, the cache stores separate variants for different encodings.
-To ensure all variants are purged, create a mu-plugin:

-Create `wp-content/mu-plugins/nginx-cache-purge-fix.php`:
+To ensure all variants are purged, create a mu-plugin `wp-content/mu-plugins/nginx-cache-purge-fix.php` or simply add to your `functions.php`:

 ```php
 <?php